What is the Madrid system of trademark registration?

 When did the Madrid Protocol become effective in the Philippines?

 The Madrid Protocol became effective in the Philippines on July 25, 2012.

 What are the declarations made by the Philippines pursuant to the Madrid Protocol?

-- The time limit to notify a refusal of protection shall be 18 months and that, where a refusal of protection results from an opposition to the granting of protection, such refusal may be notified after the expiry of the 18-month time limit.
+- The time limit to notify a refusal of protection shall be eighteen (18) months.
+However, where a refusal of protection results from an opposition to the granting of such protection, such refusal may be notified after the expiry of the eighteen (18)-month time limit.

 Who can submit an international application through the Intellectual Property Office of the Philippines (IPOPHL) as an office of origin?

 An international application may be filed only by a natural person or a legal entity having an industrial or commercial establishment in, or being domiciled in, or a national of, the Philippines.

 Does an applicant need a basic mark to file an international application?